open-horizon/SDO-support/README.md

 # SDO-support

-### Warning: This readme is under construction.
-Do not use yet!!

 ## Overview of the Open Horizon SDO Support

 Edge devices built with [Intel SDO](https://software.intel.com/en-us/secure-device-onboard) (Secure Device Onboard) can be added to an Open Horizon instance by simply importing their associated ownership vouchers and then powering on the devices.